Whether you’re into science, athletics, music, or JROTC,

 JROTC

 Dedicated facilities for the JROTC program will provide cadets with the resources and spaces they need to train, learn, and grow as leaders.
-The area will include modern classrooms for instruction and academic support, as well as a fully equipped rifle range to give students safe, supervised training opportunities.
+The area will include modern classrooms for instruction and academic support, as well as a fully equipped and modern rifle range to give students safe, supervised training opportunities.

 Specialized spaces such as uniform storage, an armory with outdoor storage, and secure areas for equipment will ensure the program operates smoothly and efficiently.
 Offices for JROTC staff, along with laundry, restrooms, and dressing areas, provide the functionality needed to support daily activities and special events.